Porcupine Tree: Legacy

 Porcupine Tree have influenced a new generation of artists and bands.

 Anders Nyström of the Swedish group Katatonia has cited the work of Porcupine Tree as a large influence for the band in their post-death metal eras.
 Luc Lemay, leader of the technical death metal band Gorguts, said that The Incident was "a big revelation" for him, inspiring his more recent songwriting.
 He singled out the concert of its tour as one of the two most important he has attended.
 Electronic producer Seven Lions also cited them as an inspiration for his dubstep and drum and bass compositions.

 In addition to those artists who state that Porcupine Tree has been a direct influence on their own careers, other artists have been quoted expressing admiration for their work including Neil Peart, Alex Lifeson, Adrian Belew, Jordan Rudess, Mike Portnoy, Arjen Lucassen, Rob Swire, Haken and many others.

+Metal Hammer considers them to be among the greatest progressive metal acts of all time.